 In California, the number of Licensed Vocational Nurses is expected to grow faster than average growth rate for all occupations.
 Jobs for Licensed Vocational Nurses are expected to increase by 20.9 percent, or 13,700 jobs between 2014 and 2024.

-In San Diego County, the number of Licensed Vocational Nurses is expected to grow faster than average growth rate for all occupations.
-Jobs for Licensed Vocational Nurses are expected to increase by 25.6 percent, or 1,300 jobs between 2012 and 2022.
+In San Diego County, the number of Licensed Vocational Nurses is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Licensed Vocational Nurses are expected to increase by 16.8 percent, or 810 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|